PSL-davidcastro/streaming-node/README.md

 - **/stream**: Streams the contents of the current file with a delay and transforms the output to uppercase.
 - **/llm**: Streams generated text from OpenAI's GPT-4 model and provides automatic evaluation.
+- **Model Selection**: Choose from multiple OpenAI models for story generation with support for GPT-4.1, GPT-4.1 Mini, GPT-4.1 Nano, and o4-mini variants.
 - **Frontend Interface**: Interactive web UI for testing the streaming LLM functionality with real-time display and performance metrics.
 - **Evaluation Pipeline**: Automatic story evaluation using AI with scoring on content quality, writing style, creativity, and emotional impact.
 - **Performance Dashboard**: Comprehensive analytics dashboard tracking evaluation performance over time with historical data and trends.